Personal, Virtual Payment Options Let You Choose

 La Plata Electric Association, Inc. (LPEA) member-owners have several payment options.
 A range of choices make convenience and necessity top priorities.

-You can receive your bill via email, make energy payments using a credit card or pay from your checking account through our SmartHub website.
-You can also view your account history and past usage.
+You can receive your bill via email, make energy payments using a credit card or pay from your checking account through the SmartHub App.
+You can also view your account history and past usage using the SmartHub App.

 If you have more than one LPEA electric service account, you may have them all billed on one detailed invoice and write one check (or pay with an automatic draft of your checking account or credit card).